If you have ever considered straightening your teeth with aligners, you have probably come across the Invisalign vs Smile Direct Club debate.

 Smile Direct Club vs Invisalign reviews

-Check out Alicia's review in the video below.
-She is currently on her ninth week with her trays, and everything is going well.
-She had braces in the past but her teeth became crooked again after treatment.
-She talks about the Invisalign process from consultation to wearing aligners.
-She also gives some helpful tips and tricks for having the best experience possible.
+Hannah had braces in the past but her teeth became crooked again after treatment.
+She talks about the Invisalign process – from consultation to wearing aligners – and gives some helpful tips and tricks along the way.

-He also mentions how it took him years to learn how to take a perfect dental mold, so he's a bit concerned that patients are expected to do this by themselves in their homes with some kinds of clear aligners.
+He also mentions how it took him years to learn how to take a perfect dental mould.
+As a result, he's a bit concerned that patients are expected to do this by themselves in their homes with some kinds of clear aligners.

 Which is the better brand?

 - Both Smile Direct Club Clear Aligners and Nighttime Clear Aligners come with their ‘premium teeth whitening' solution.
-You can purchase other whitening kits separately.
-Invisalign doesn't come with complimentary whitening, but you can purchase a separate cleaning system.
+The Invisalign system doesn't come with complimentary whitening, but you can purchase other whitening kits separately.